ICAMS/Kanapy/docs/usage.rst

 .. image:: /figs/UI.png
     :width: 750px

-By default OVITO loads the particles as spheres, to change this option to ellipsoids.
+By default, OVITO loads the particles as spheres, this option can be changed to visualize ellipsoids.
 The asphericalshapex, asphericalshapey, and asphericalshapez columns need to be mapped to Aspherical Shape.X, Aspherical Shape.Y, and Aspherical Shape.Z properties of OVITO when importing the dump file.
 Similarily, the orientationx, orientationy, orientationz, and orientationw particle properties need to be mapped to the Orientation.X, Orientation.Y, Orientation.Z, and Orientation.W.
-OVITO cannot set up this mapping automatically, you have to do it manually by using the ``Edit column mapping`` button (at the bottom right corner of the GUI) in the file import panel after loading the dump files.
+OVITO cannot set up this mapping automatically, you have to do it manually by using the ``Edit column mapping`` button (at the bottom-right corner of the GUI) in the file import panel after loading the dump files.
 The required assignment and components are shown here:

 .. image:: /figs/UI_options.png
     :width: 750px

-For further viewing customization refer to OVITO's documentation_.
+For further viewing customizations refer to OVITO's documentation_.

 .. _documentation: https://ovito.org/manual/